 - Get the top team on board, and know how to argue the case for CR, including the business benefits, to different stakeholders.

-- Ensure CR is properly reflected throughout the suite of training provided.
+- Ensure CR is properly reflected in employee induction and development.

-- Effectively measure and evaluate CR performance so that the results of CR activity can be seen clearly and improved upon.
+- Measure and evaluate CR performance effectively so the results can be clearly seen and improved.

 - Publicise and promote successes.